quinn-dougherty/Portfolio/matcher/README.md

 like `Veggie Burgers >> Pizza >> Third Project` where `>>` is [a kind of "greater than" symbol](https://en.wikipedia.org/wiki/Preference_%28economics%29#Notation).

+We will also, for this prototype, assume **every project has the same size team** and assume **every person is surveyed for the same amount of preference information**.

 ## This post

-I wanted to talk about my process, document the rabbit holes I went down, and make a meta-comment about not being sniped by the *wrong* rabbit holes.
+I wanted to talk about my process and document the rabbit holes I went down before presenting a pretty-good solution.

 Please skip only to the parts you're interested in, or read all the way through!